GenArt: History

-Upon graduation in late 1994 Ian started work at a corporate law firm.
+Upon graduation in late 1994, Ian started work at a corporate law firm.
 Stefan became the day to day CEO of the Company.
 Stefan quit the company in 1997 and Ian left his law job to work full-time at Gen Art, becoming the CEO.
-In 1998 Adam Walden was brought in and made the company president.
+In 1998, Adam Walden was brought in and made the company president.

 In the beginning of 2002 when a group of venture capitalists offered to invest in Gen Art, the bulk of the business was moved from the non-profit to the for-profit entity which then took over all responsibilities for corporate sponsorship and production of Gen Art's programming.
 Gen Art was able to leverage new national partnerships with Heineken and Chrysler to take the company national and Gen Art launched new offices in Miami and Chicago, and centralized the West Coast office oversight in New York.

 From 2002 - 2009, Gen Art produced over 100 events in fashion, film, music and art showcasing over 1,000 emerging talent.
-Its Film Festival celebrated its 18th Anniversary in October 2013.

 In February 2011, Gen Art announced was acquired by publishing company Sandow Media.
 Under this new umbrella, longtime Gen Art Senior Executives Elizabeth Shaffer and Jeffrey Abramson were named Co-Presidents.

 As of 2016, Gen Art is currently owned and operated by fashion executive Keri Ingvarsson and a team of private investors.

-Today, Gen Art is a leading arts and entertainment company dedicated to showcasing emerging fashion designers, filmmakers, musicians and visual artists.
-Gen Art produces high-profile events, ranging from an authentic film festival to massive star-studded fashion shows, live music performances, art exhibitions, multimedia events and much more.
-Over the years Gen Art has helped launch the careers of many influential designers, filmmakers, musicians and artists: Zac Posen, Rodarte, Jennifer Lawrence, Rooney Mara, Rebecca Taylor, Vena Cava, Mandy Moore, Adrian Grenier and Jason Reitman are just a few names on our roster.
-Gen Art's programs offer creative conception, innovative design, eloquent brand activations, avant-garde content development, competitions and media exposure, all the while staying true to emerging talent.

 GenArt Film Festival

 The GenArt Film Festival was founded in 1996 to showcase the work of emerging independent filmmakers.
-The festival's unique theme programming consists of just seven features and seven shorts and dons the tagline "7 Premieres.
+The festival's theme programming consists of just seven features and seven shorts and dons the tagline "7 Premieres.
 7 Parties".
 Each night a feature and short is paired, with an after party following the screening.